 These short-term loans rarely require a credit check, making them easy to qualify for.
 All you need to do is exchange a valuable item—such as jewelry or electronics—for some cash.
 The amount you receive will typically be less than what the item is worth so the pawnshop can still profit if you fail to make payments.

-As long as you repay the loan on time—usually within 30 to 60 days—you can get the item back.
-This essentially makes a pawnshop loan similar to other secured personal loans, though you cannot usually get them online.
+If you repay the loan on time—usually within 30 to 60 days—you can get the item back.
+This essentially makes a pawnshop loan like other secured personal loans, though you cannot usually get them online.